Cognitive Behavioural Therapy (CBT)

 However, it's important to note that CBT isn't solely restricted to individuals with diagnosed mental health conditions.
 It can also be an effective resource for anyone seeking to enhance their ability to manage and cope with stressful life situations more effectively.

-Cognitive Behavioral Therapy (CBT) encompasses various techniques and approaches that target thoughts, emotions, and behaviors.
+Cognitive Behavioural Therapy (CBT) encompasses various techniques and approaches that target thoughts, emotions, and behaviours.
 These approaches include:

 Cognitive Therapy

-This approach focuses on identifying and modifying inaccurate or distorted thought patterns, emotional responses, and behaviors.
+This approach focuses on identifying and modifying inaccurate or distorted thought patterns, emotional responses, and behaviours.

 Dialectical Behavior Therapy (DBT)

-DBT addresses destructive thoughts and behaviors while incorporating strategies like emotional regulation and mindfulness.
+DBT addresses destructive thoughts and behaviours while incorporating strategies like emotional regulation and mindfulness.

 Multimodal Therapy

-This approach emphasizes addressing seven interconnected modalities (behavior, affect, sensation, imagery, cognition, interpersonal factors, and drug/biological considerations) to treat psychological issues.
+This approach emphasises addressing seven interconnected modalities (behaviour, affect, sensation, imagery, cognition, interpersonal factors, and drug/biological considerations) to treat psychological issues.

 Rational Emotive Behavior Therapy (REBT)